KCL-BMEIS/OOP/week7A.md

 Composition is implies a stronger association between two classes

-This applies in situtations where one class is made up of other objects, including the other class under consideration
+This applies in situations where one class is made up of other objects, including the other class under consideration
 - it can be said to represent "is-made-of" relationships